thejaynesh/EveM/blueprint.md

 ## 1. Overview

 EveM is a comprehensive Flutter application designed for both event managers and attendees.
-The primary focus of the initial development is on the event manager's experience.
-The app will provide tools for managers to create, manage, and monitor events, while attendees will have the ability to discover, register for, and receive updates about events.
+The app provides tools for managers to create and oversee events, while offering attendees a platform to discover, register for, and engage with them.
+The application is built with a focus on a clean, modern user interface and a robust, scalable architecture.

-The application will be built following modern Flutter best practices, including a clean architecture, state management, and a rich, interactive user interface.

 ## 2. Project Outline